Is your child repeating letters or syllables when they speak? Do they pause for too long between their words?

 - Long pauses or complete stoppage of speech (“Can I have *long pause* my blankie?”)

 The cause of stuttering is still unknown, but it’s often linked with genetics.
-Almost half of children who stutter have a family member who stutters.
+Almost half of children who stutter have a family history of it.
 Boys are also more likely to stutter and may take longer to outgrow stuttering than girls.

 It’s also possible that your child may have some challenges with their motor speech functions.
-Stuttering may also appear with other speech disorders.
+Stuttering may also appear with other speech difficulties and disorders.

 Will My Child Outgrow Stuttering?